Learn About Requirements for New Jersey Food Stamps

 Convicted drug distributors – The NJ food stamp assistance requirements state that no single applicants (those without children) can obtain SNAP eligibility if convicted of drug distribution.
 However, those convicted of drug-related felonies that were unrelated to distribution may still qualify for food stamp benefits.

-For more information on the groups that do and do not qualify for SNAP in New Jersey, download our guide.
+For more information on qualifications, download our guide.